 Red Hands Cave

 The Red Hands Caves Walking track – Ku-ring-gai Chase National Park is a short walk (0.6km and 30-45 mins) from the Resolute picnic area.
-It’s an important site for the Guringai People as it provides physical evidence of tribal ancestors – and a spiritual connection to the past.
+It’s an important site for the Aboriginal people of this area as it provides physical evidence of tribal ancestors – and a spiritual connection to the past.
 Handprints tell the story in the sandstone.
 Avoid the temptation to overlay your hand on these prints; the acids on your skin will damage them.

 Did you know?
 Elders would leave their imprints higher up on the wall of the cave, including their wrists and forearms which indicated their more senior status.
 Younger members’ prints are lower down.
 Also, the hand impressions were created by two methods: ochre blown over an outstretched hand produced a ‘negative’ impression, and a hand covered in wet clay and pressed against the rock left a ‘positive’ print.